 Easiest Gingerbread Cookies

 Decorating gingerbread men with simple icing

-STEP 1.
 Fill a bowl with thinned royal icing.
-Add drops of food colouring and use a skewer to swirl the colour so it creates a marbled effect.
+Add drops of food coloring and use a skewer to swirl the colour so it creates a marbled effect.
 Dip the cookies into the icing, lift them up and let any excess icing drip off.

 Gingerbread cookies with marbled icing

-Have you made my Gingerbread Cookies?
+Have you made my Gingerbread Cookie recipe?
 Post a photo on my Facebook page, share it on Instagram, or save it to Pinterest with the tag #supergoldenbakes.
 I can’t wait to see your take on it!

+Easiest Gingerbread Cookies